-Foster care is about providing a safe and supportive home for children and young people who are unable to live with their families due to circumstances which have caused harm, such as abuse and neglect, or due to circumstances whereby families are not able to raise children consistently and safely, such as family illness and loss.
+Foster care is about providing a safe and supportive home for children and young people who cannot live with their families.
+There are many reasons why children and young people cannot stay with their families.
+It could be due to circumstances that have caused harm, such as abuse and neglect, or events whereby families cannot raise children consistently and safely, such as family illness and loss.

 Right now, more than 5,000 Western Australian children are living in care.

-To find out more about fostering in Perth and becoming a Foster Carer, please call or email our Carer Support Officer who can answer all your questions or enquire below.
+To learn more about fostering in Perth and becoming a Foster Carer, please call or email our Carer Support Officer, who can answer all your questions or enquire below.

-Children are the most vulnerable members of our community; they are highly dependent on adults to create a stable environment and promote safety, wellbeing and strong development in all aspects of their lives.
+Our community’s most vulnerable children depend highly on adults to create a stable environment and promote safety, well-being, and strong development in all aspects of their lives.

-Some of the vulnerabilities for foster children stem from anxiety around loss and grief, separation from and broken connections with family, as well as exposure to traumatic and painful experiences.
+Some vulnerabilities for foster children stem from anxiety around loss and grief, separation from and broken family connections, and exposure to traumatic and painful experiences.

-Holding the child at the centre within the context of a secure, attuned, flexible and responsive foster family sets the foundation for team work which seeks to be guided by best practice guidelines, service standards for out of home care, current relevant literature, and shared reflective learning to enhance the daily living experience for children and young people and build pathways to a positive and successful future.
+Holding the child at the centre within the context of a secure, attuned, flexible and responsive foster family sets the foundation for teamwork.
+Which seeks to be guided by best practice guidelines, service standards for out-of-home care, current relevant literature, and shared reflective learning.
+With this in mind, we enhance the daily living experience for children and young people and build pathways to a positive and successful future.

-MercyCare employs the ARC Framework (Attachment, Self Regulation, Competency).
-This is a component-based model that identifies three core domains of intervention for children who have experienced trauma.
+MercyCare employs the ARC Framework (Attachment, Self-Regulation, Competency).
+This component-based model identifies three core domains of intervention for children who have experienced trauma.

 Each domain has nine building blocks of intervention.
-Our Foster Carers and staff are trained in the ARC Framework to ensure a consistent approach is offered to our children and young people including both online and face-to-face training options.
+Our Foster Carers and staff are trained in the ARC Framework to ensure a consistent approach for our children and young people, including online and face-to-face training options.